Sky Lakes Medical Center wants you to understand clearly and easily your rights as a patient.

 The patient's medical record, including all computerized medical information, is kept confidential according to the requirements of state and federal laws.
 The patient, or any person authorized by law, will have access to the patient's medical record.

-Each patient may know who has overall responsibility for his/her care.
+Each patient may know who has overall responsibility for their care.
 Each patient, or any person authorized by law, will receive information about the patient's illness, course of treatment and prognosis for recovery in terms the patient can understand from the appropriate person at Sky Lakes Medical Center.

 Patients have the opportunity to make healthcare and ethical decisions in collaboration with their health team members.
 They may also assign representatives to be involved in their care.
 Except in emergencies, consent for treatment will be obtained from patients, or those legally authorized to act for them, before participating in research, and before any diagnostic or surgical procedures are performed.
-Any patient may refuse treatment to the extent permitted by law and will be informed of the medical consequences of the refusal.
+Any patient may refuse treatment to the extent permitted by law and will be informed of the medical consequences of their refusal.

 Except in emergencies, the patient may not be transferred to another facility without being given a full explanation for the transfer, without coverage for continuing care and without acceptance by the receiving institution.
 Patients may see their hospital bills and receive an explanation as needed.
 Each patient may receive, upon request, information relating to financial assistance available through Sky Lakes Medical Center.